 - Volunteer Service or Global Dentistry

 If you want to be a part of a larger effort to increase global health, you can go international and help people in developing countries.
-Find volunteer opportunities on ADA.org or the ADA International Volunteer Website.

 Many young dentists experiment with a few different options before settling on a practice setting.
 Mixing teaching, volunteering and private practice and one or more offices is not unusual.